How to Invest in Fractional Shares

 At Plus500, this stands at 1:30 for UK retail traders, albeit, this is reduced to 1:5 if trading stock CFDs.
 Put simply, this means that a £150 account balance would allow you to enter a CFD position worth £750.
 Professional traders, however, will be offered significantly higher limits.
 If you do like the sound of this particular platform, you may open an account in minutes.

 Trading on Plus500 takes place on the broker’s own proprietary platform, which comes with handy tools like price alerts and basic charting.
 Plus500 also offers a mobile app, which can be accessed on iOS and Android.

 The minimum deposit amount at Plus500 is low at just £100.
 It allows you to facilitate this with a debit/credit card, bank account, or Paypal.
 There are no fees to deposit funds, nor will you be charged to make a withdrawal.
 When it comes to safety, Plus500UK Ltd is authorized & regulated by the FCA (#509909).
 The platform’s parent company is listed on the London Stock Exchange, too.

 Sponsored Ad.
 There is no guarantee you will make money with this provider.

 Step 2: Open an Account and Verify Identity

 Once you decided which platform you wish to use to purchase or trade fractional shares, you will then need to open an account.
 The process remains constant regardless of which broker you opt for, insofar that you will need to provide some personal information.
 This typically includes your:

 - Contact details

-As you will be using an FCA-regulated broker to buy fractional shares, you will be required to have your identity verified.
-If using a new-age platform like eToro or Plus500, the process can actually be completed within minutes.
+As you will be using an FCA-regulated broker to purchase fractional shares, you will be required to have your identity verified.
+The process can actually be completed within minutes.
 All you need to do is upload a copy of: